mauroservienti/milestone.github.io/_posts/own-the-cache.md

 ## On the fragile relationship between ViewModels and caches

 Let's dive into the problem using a sample.
 Let's imagine the requirement to design a product page whose only information is the product name and product price.
-The catalog service owns and stores the name of the product, the sales one the product price.
-Both of them need to be on the same page.
+The catalog service owns and stores the name of the product, and the sales service owns the product price.
+Both of them need to appear on the same page.
 We apply [ViewModel composition techniques](https://milestone.topics.it/categories/view-model-composition) to produce the required view model and move on.
 The following diagram summarizes the discussed scenario:

 ![cache layer in front of the composition gateway](/img/posts/own-the-cache/outside.png){:class="img-fluid mx-auto d-block"}